mmcnally1/arduino-projects/morse-code/README.md

 AZ[.] --> BA[Z]
 ```

 Since we're just writing our code in C and not using any libraries, we can use an array to store the trie.
-The decode() function takes the sequence input by the user and prints the corresponding character:
+The decode() function takes the sequence input by the user (morse[]) and prints the corresponding character from the trie:
 ```
 void decode() {
   int index = 0;